AzizjonTuraev/loan_classification/README.md

-# Personal Loan Classification Task
+# Predicting Housing Prices with Machine Learning

 This is  a classification task where the goal is to classify the Universal banks ' personal loan offers is accepted by customers.